+Every home cook should have a roux recipe tucked away in their back pocket!
+From a light roux to a dark brown roux, these are your bases for cream sauces to make gravy, macaroni and cheese, cheese sauce and more.
 Roux is the base of so many dishes that it is almost impossible to list them all.
-Basically, if you have a sauce or soup with any hint of french origins, it probably starts with a roux.
 While it may seem intimidating if you’ve never made roux before, it’s actually quite simple, and mastering it will allow you to make dozens of different types of sauces.

 What is a Roux?

-It is the base and thickener of four out of five “mother sauces” in cooking: bechamel, velouté, Espagnole, and tomato.
-(Hollandaise, the fifth of the mother sauces, uses an egg yolk and butter base as opposed to a roux base.)
+A roux is the main source for four out of five “mother sauces” in cooking: bechamel, velouté, Espagnole, and tomato.
+Hollandaise, the fifth of the mother sauces, uses egg yolks and butter as opposed to a roux base.
+If you’ve ever eaten gravy, macaroni, and cheese, or gumbo, you have already tasted a roux-based dish!

 3 Types of Roux